robertcedwards/juice-docs/blog/2023-01-02-set-ens/index.md

 - An ENS name that you own and control
 - A Juicebox project that you are the owner of

-### Step 1: click right underneath the Project title where it says “Add handle”
+### Step 1: Add Handle

+Click right underneath the Project title where it says `Add handle`.

 ![add handle](add-handle.png)

+### Step 2: Set ENS name

-Step 2: Enter an ENS name that you own, and click `Set ENS name` This will prompt a transaction that you’ll have to confirm with your wallet.
+Enter an ENS name that you own, and click `Set ENS name` This will prompt a transaction that you’ll have to confirm with your wallet.

 ![Set ENS name](set-ens-name.png)

+### Step 3: Set text record

-Step 3: After the transaction is confirmed, you’ll see that it lists the ENS chosen as the project handle, **but you’re not done yet.** Next you need to set the text record for that ENS name, so click the button below that says `Set text record`.
+After the transaction is confirmed, you’ll see that it lists the ENS chosen as the project handle, **but you’re not done yet.** Next you need to set the text record for that ENS name, so click the button below that says `Set text record`.
 Then confirm the transaction with your wallet.

 ![Set text record](set-text-record.png)